Jim-Kufre/Home-Workout-Documentation/docs/reminder.md

 - The Home Workout app is installed on your device.

 - You have created a customized workout programme.
-(If you have not created one, click [HERE](task.md) to learn how.)
+(If you have not created one, Click [HERE](task.md) to learn how.)

 ## Steps